scotthollandjr/thehol.la/README.md

 # theholla

-A fun collection of animations to wish Diana a happy 32nd birthday, and to gift her a new domain (thehol.la).
+A fun collection of animations to wish Diana a happy 32nd birthday, and to gift her a new domain ([thehol.la](https://thehol.la)).
 Built in plain HTML and CSS, and using jQuery, hosted on GitHub Pages.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing